sayalischaudhari/Customer-Prediction-for-Health-Insurance-Company/README.md

 To predict the customers who are most likely to buy the Health Insurance.

 How to achieve the objectives:

-Identifying target variables and using them for prediction.
+1)Identifying target variables and using them for prediction.

-Applying Generalized Linear Model and Stepwise Regression for predictive modeling.
+2)Applying Generalized Linear Model and Stepwise Regression for predictive modeling.